Doctrine of Lis Pendens in Transfer of Property Act

 It denotes that the section prohibits the transfer, but it doesn’t declare it null & void.
 It implies that the transferee will be obligated by the court’s ruling.
 According to the decision, the transferee’s entitlement to the contested property will be restricted to the extent of the transferor’s right to the disputed property.

 The concept of Lis Pendens is focused only on the concept of necessity, instead of the principle of notice, which is controlled by common law principles such as Equity, Justice, and Good Morality.
-As a result, it is essential in ensuring that justice has been served without jeopardising either party’s rights.
+As a result, it is essential to ensure that justice has been served without jeopardizing either party’s rights.

 Read more: –